ahmadelgamal/book-search-engine/README.md

 ## Installation

-1. In the root directory of the app:
+1. In the root directory of the app run `npm i`.

-   1. Run `npm i`.
+## Usage

+1. Navigate to the command line in the root directory of the app.
 1. Run `npm start`.

-## Usage
+1. This should launch a browser at the following address: http://localhost:3000/
+1. Click on `Login/Sign Up`.
+1. Click on `Sign Up`.
+1. Fill out your username, email and password.

-1.
+1. Click `Submit`.
+1. Type a search phrase or word in the `Search for a book` field.
+1. Once the results appear, browse them and click `Save this Book!` for the books that you wish to add to the `See Your Books` list.
+1. To view the saved list, click on `See Your Books` in the navigation bar.
+1. To logout, click on `Logout` in the navigation bar.
+1. Next time you login you do not need to Sign Up again.
+Instead you can just login.

 ### Screenshot / Gif Animation